DevOps-Abz/eks-premeth-grafana-terraform/README.md

 # Production-Ready Deployment on Amazon EKS Using Terraform, ArgoCD , Prometheus , Grafana & ALB

-A production-grade AWS EKS deployment featuring containerisation, Infrastructure as Code, GitOps practices, and secure CI/CD automation.

----

-##  Project Overview

-This project demonstrates a production-focused AWS deployment that applies DevOps best practices, automates infrastructure end to end, and enforces least-privilege security by design.
+This project demonstrates a production-focused AWS deployment that applies DevOps best practices.

 ---